patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/pagination/pagination.md

 <img src="./img/full-page.png" alt="Example of pagination on full page table" />

-**1. Top pagination:** Always right-align pagination in the top toolbar, above content views.
+1. **Top pagination:** Always right-align pagination in the top toolbar, above content views.

-**2. Bottom pagination:** Right-align pagination below content views, too.
+2. **Bottom pagination:** Right-align pagination below content views, too.
 If you want the bottom pagination to be sticky so it does not scroll off the page when the content is taller that the viewport, place the pagination in a footer page section and apply the `pf-m-sticky-bottom` modifier section to create a sticky page footer.
 ## Variations
 ### Full pagination